CNAG-Biomedical-Informatics/pheno-ranker/docs/federated-version-proposal.md

 === "Use Case B: Beacon v2 Network"

-    To facilitate Pheno-Ranker's integration into the Beacon v2 API ecosystem, we propose the addition of an optional term/propery to the JSON Schema of the __individuals_ entry type in  [Beacon v2 Models](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema).
+    To facilitate Pheno-Ranker's integration into the Beacon v2 API ecosystem, we propose the addition of an optional term/propery to the JSON Schema of the 'individuals' entry type in  [Beacon v2 Models](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema).
 We propose two distinct pathways for query submission to enhance flexibility and security:

     1. The first mirrors the method used within hospital networks, where queries utilize a precomputed vector.
 This approach ensures secure and fast similarity evaluations against an existing database.
 To facilitate this, a Beacon aggregator would periodically aggregate ontology terms via the _filtering_terms_ endpoint from each Beacon v2 API, creating a global lookup table.